suiauthon/librealsense/d400e_api_extensions.md

 Available sensor options in the librealsense2 API are listed in the `rs2_option` enumeration available in the `librealsense2/h/rs_option.h` header file.
 This enumeration was extended to provide options specific to D400e cameras.

-The `RS2_OPTION_INTER_PACKET_DELAY` enumerator represents the delay in microseconds between packets that the camera sends to the host.
+The `RS2_OPTION_INTER_PACKET_DELAY` enumerator represents the delay in microseconds between stream packets that the camera sends to the host.
 The library automatically detects optimal value for this option on initialization.

-The `RS2_OPTION_PACKET_SIZE` enumerator represents the size of Ethernet packets in bytes that the camera uses to stream images.
+The `RS2_OPTION_PACKET_SIZE` enumerator represents the size of stream packets in bytes that the camera uses to stream images.
 The library automatically detects optimal value for this option on initialization.
 This option cannot be set while the sensor is streaming.

 Same API calls are used to set both normal and extended options.